samgovier/front-end-dev/epctsjs/ts.md

     let myVar: any; // Type is any explicitly let myVar: string; // type is string :)

-You can declare types for function variables, params, and return types, and well as fields, properties, and constants.
+You can declare types for function variables, params, and return types, as well as fields, properties, and constants.

 Once a type variable has been declared, only values that are *assignment compatible* can be assigned.
 If an incompatible value is assigned, there will be a compiler error.
 Although, TypeScript is more permissive than other OOP languages.
 [Rules.](https://github.com/Microsoft/TypeScript/blob/master/doc/spec.md#3114-assignment-compatibility)